Pointwise Maximal Leakage

 \subsection{Gain Function View of Leakage}

-The threat model assumed in Theorem~\ref{thm:privacy_leakage_rv} considers a scenario in which an adversary is interested in guessing a possibly randomized function $U$ of $X$.
+The threat model assumed in Theorem~\ref{thm:privacy_leakage_rv} considers an adversary who is interested in guessing the value of a randomized function of $X$.
 In this section, we argue that pointwise maximal leakage can be obtained using an alternative threat model based on (a pointwise adaptation of) the $g$-leakage framework introduced in~\cite{alvim2012measuring}.
 First, we describe this alternative threat model.

-Suppose a passive and computationally unbounded adversary observes $y \in \mathrm{supp}(P_Y)$, an outcome of the channel $P_{Y \mid X}$, and constructs a guess $\hat X$ of $X$ using a kernel $P_{\hat X \mid Y=y}$ in order to maximize her expected \emph{gain}.
+Suppose a passive and computationally unbounded adversary observes $y \in \mathrm{supp}(P_Y)$, an outcome of the channel $P_{Y \mid X}$, and constructs a guess $\hat X$ of $X$ using a kernel $P_{\hat X \mid Y}$ in order to maximize her expected \emph{gain}.
 The adversary selects her guess from a non-empty finite set $\hat{\mathcal X}$ (not necessarily equal to $\mathcal X$), and her gain is captured by a function $g$ of the form $g: \mathcal{X} \times \hat{\mathcal{X}} \to \mathbb{R}^+$.
 In order to measure the amount of information leaking from $y$, the system designer considers the ratio of the expected adversarial gain having observed $y$, and the expected adversarial gain with no observations.
-Hence, we define the pointwise \emph{$g$-leakage} of $X$ as follows:
+As such, we define the pointwise \emph{$g$-leakage} of $X$ as follows:

 In Theorem~\ref{thm:gain_u_equivalence}, we will show that the randomized function view and the gain function view of leakage are equivalent in the sense that for every gain function $g$, there exists a corresponding randomized function of $X$, $U_g$, such that $\ell_g(X \to y) = \ell_{U_g}(X \to y)$, and conversely, for every randomized function of $X$, $U$, there exists a corresponding gain function $g_{_U}$ such that $\ell_U(X \to y) = \ell_{g_{_U}} (X \to y)$.
-Before presenting this result, let us demonstrate through a few examples how gain functions can be used to model different problems.
+Before presenting this result, let us demonstrate through a few examples how gain functions can be used to model different adversarial objectives.

 \begin{example}[The identity gain function~{\cite[Def.
 3.5]{alvim2012measuring}}] The simplest type of gain function is the identity gain which models an adversary interested in guessing the secret $X$ itself, who is only rewarded for correct guesses.
 Here, the guessing space of the adversary is $\hat{\mathcal{X}} = \mathcal{X}$, and her gain function is given by $g^{\mathrm{identity}}(x,\hat{x}) = \mathds{1} [x=\hat{x}]$.
 The $g$-leakage for the identity gain is